Amauromyza karli in quinoa

 Monitoring

-Monitoring populations of A. karli in quinoa is effectively accomplished through several techniques that help determine the onset of an infestation and the extent of an infestation after A. karli is confirmed.
-To monitor the adults, yellow sticky traps can be used to capture flies and then identify and count them using a hand lens or a dissecting microscope.
+Monitoring of A. karli in quinoa is effectively accomplished through several techniques that help determine the onset of an infestation and the extent of an infestation after A. karli presence is confirmed.
+To monitor adults, sticky traps can be used to capture flies; flies can then be identified and counted using a hand lens or a dissecting microscope.
+Blue sticky traps make identification of the flies easier, allowing for the bright yellow heads to be discernable.
 Fields can also be surveyed using a sweep net.
 Once A. karli adults are detected using sticky traps or sweep netting, quinoa stems can be destructively sampled by cutting plants at the base and splitting the stems to examine for the presence of larvae in the pith.

 Management